 - The SPV has not given any security for the obligations of another company

 Establishing an SPV can bring important benefits for the parent company.
 However, this process is not without risks.

-- Isolation of financial risk: by establishing a SPV as an ‘orphan company’ and transferring some assets, such SPV assets are insolvency remote in the event of bankruptcy or default by the parent company.
+- Isolation of financial risk: by establishing a SPV as an ‘orphan company’ and transferring assets, the assets held by such an SPV are effectively insulated from insolvency in the event of bankruptcy or default by the parent company.

 - Minimal red tape: setting-up a SPV is relatively easy and cheap, depending on the choice of jurisdiction.
 Generally, no governmental authorization is required.

 - Tax benefits: SPV’s assets can be exempted from certain direct taxes.